gonca011/DAI/README.md

-Project Made for the Curricular Unit: Development of IT Applications at University of Minho
+Project Made for the Curricular Unit: Development of IT Applications at University of Minho using TUB as a Client.